martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 ?
 *Scalar variable is a primitive unit of storage whose contents can change*
 - *Basic memory diagram*: focuses on one variable, listing its name, type, and value
-- Can visualize as a container of s
+	- Can visualize as a container of size n bytes, depending on the data type
 - *Identifier*: the name you give to the variable
-- *Value*: data that the variable holds
+- *Value*: data stored in variable's memory
-- *Type*: precedes the variable name
+- *Type*: precedes the variable name, representation of data
-- *Address*: the memory address of the variable
+- *Address*: starting location of variable in memory
-- *Size*: the amount of byte space it takes?
+- *Size*: the amount of byte space variable takes
-- *Source Operand*: using variable as a value to obtain from
+- *Source Operand*: reads value from storage
-- *Destination Operand*: using variable to store value
+- *Destination Operand*: writes value to storage
+.
+- *Linear Memory Diagram*: a view of memory as a segment of bytes
 - *Byte Addressability*: every memory location is byte addressable
 - *Endianess*:
 	- *Little endian*: